joj-macho/Pythological-Playground/README.md

 # Pythological-Playground

-This repository contains a collection of Python mini-projects, including games, utilities, and animations, created for learning, experimentation, and fun.
+This repository contains a collection of Python mini-projects, including games, utilities, and animations, created for learning and experimentation.

 ## Programs